rvmamgai/amazon-india-seller-analytics/README.md

 ## 🧑‍💼 Interview Talking Points

-- Why SQL views were used instead of raw tables
+- Why SQL views were used instead of raw tables?
-- Why star schema was necessary for correct filtering
+- Why star schema was necessary for correct filtering?
-- How return rate was calculated using measures
+- How return rate was calculated using measures?
-- How data modeling issues were identified and resolved
+- How data modeling issues were identified and resolved?
-- How business questions guided dashboard design
+- How business questions guided dashboard design?

 ---